keystonejs/keystone/examples/custom-session-az-swa/README.md

 # KeystoneJS Azure Static Web Apps Example

 This project demonstrates how to integrate a KeystoneJS backend with a React frontend, deployed on Azure Static Web Apps.
 It showcases a custom session implementation using Azure's authentication headers.
+Additionally, it demonstrates how to use roles for authorization on the backend.

 ## Features